-The Local Governing Body (LGB), under powers delegated by the Trustees of the Oxford Diocesan Schools Trust (ODST), takes seriously its responsibility under section 11 of the Children Act, section 175 of the Education Act 2002 and duties under "working together" to safeguard and promote the welfare of children and to work together with other agencies to ensure adequate arrangements exist within the school to identify, and support those children who are suffering harm or are likely to suffer harm.
+The Local Governing Body (LGB), under powers delegated by the Trustees of the Oxford Diocesan Schools Trust (ODST), takes seriously its responsibility under paragraph 7 of the Schedule to the Education (Independent School Standards)(England) Regulations 2014 and under "Working together" to safeguard and promote the welfare of children and to work together with other agencies to ensure adequate arrangements exist within the school to identify, and support those children who are suffering harm or are likely to suffer harm.

-We believe clear governance and leadership is central to imbedding a safeguarding culture and recognise that all staff and governors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern.
+We believe clear governance and leadership is central to embed a safeguarding culture and recognise that all staff and governors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern.